cozy/cozy-client/docs/api/cozy-client.md

 <a name="getStoreInstallationURL"></a>

 ## getStoreInstallationURL ⇒ <code>string</code>
-Return Store URL where an app/konnector can be installed / updated
+Returns the store URL to install/update an app/konnector

 **Kind**: global constant
 **Returns**: <code>string</code> - URL as string